 Date Received Petition Text (Prayer) No of Petitioners Status Responsible Officer Response form of tree debris.
 A significant amount of recent research has shown that street trees provide immense benefits to the community.
-Some of the benefits include: Residential property values can increase 5- 15 % in streets with trees.
-Trees can reduce daytime surface temperatures by between 5-20 degrees They can reduce air conditioning costs Trees can help filter airborne pollutants Trees can absorb sound waves to reduce urban noise Providing landscape amenity through variation in shape, texture and colour.
-When considering species to be planted with in a streetscape, many factors are taken into consideration.
-These include: Characteristic of surrounding area Availability of above and below ground space for tree roots and canopy Existing infrastructure and any physical constraints Quality of soil Ability to thrive in the location Water requirements Avoidance of infrastructure damage The trees in these streets have met these criteria and will be retained and monitored.
+Some of the benefits include: • Residential property values can increase 5- % in streets with trees.
+Trees can reduce daytime surface temperatures by between 5-20 degrees They can reduce air conditioning costs Trees can help filter airborne pollutants Trees can absorb sound waves to reduce urban noise Providing landscape amenity through When considering species to be planted with in a streetscape, many factors are taken into consideration.
+These include: ace for Existing infrastructure and any physical constraints Quality of soil Ability to thrive in the location Ability to three soil vvater requirements Avoidance of infrastructure damage The trees in these streets have met these criteria and will be retained and monitored.
 Council has been developing its Urban Tree Strategy which will be available for public consultation in February 2018.
-The strategy considers the current status, issues and opportunities for Council managed trees.
+The strategy considers the current status, issues and opportunities for Council managed tates.
 Your feedback would welcomed through this process.
-Waterway Inspections: Council Officers inspected the various drainage channels & wetland waterways throughout the Keysborough South area of which the Sanctuary
+Waterway Inspections: Council Officers inspected the various drainage channels & wetland waterways throughout the Keysborough South area of which the Sanctuary If the details of the attachment are unclear please contact Governance on 8571 5309. ntact Governance on 8571 5309.